dobnaa/dobna/docs/adr/0003-use-react-native.md

 **Accepted**

-Supabase is adopted as the primary backend platform for DOBNA.
+React Native is adopted as the standard framework for the DOBNA mobile application.

-All persistent application data, authentication, authorization, storage, realtime communication, database functions, migrations, and generated types will be managed through Supabase.
+All new mobile features shall be implemented using React Native and TypeScript, leveraging the shared packages defined within the Monorepo whenever possible.

-Custom backend services will complement Supabase only for domain-specific processing, external integrations, asynchronous workloads, and business operations that extend beyond database-centric responsibilities.
+Platform-specific native code shall be introduced only when required by device capabilities or performance considerations.

-This decision establishes the backend foundation for the entire DOBNA platform.
+This decision establishes the long-term mobile development strategy for the DOBNA ecosystem.